The Bankrate promise

-But surprisingly, college is actually one of the best opportunities to get started in the world of investing.
-Even those with only a little bit of cash can begin to build a portfolio, and it can actually be an advantage because you’ll be learning how to invest – and dealing with some inevitable losses – without the risk of losing a large sum of money.
+But surprisingly, college is actually one of the best opportunities to start investing.
+Even those with only a little bit of cash can begin to build a portfolio, and it may be an advantage because you’ll be learning how to invest – and dealing with some inevitable losses – without the risk of losing a large sum of money.

 Sure, college can be one of the most difficult times to scrounge up the extra change just to do the things you need to do, let alone the things you want to do.
 But it doesn’t take much money to get into the investing game.
 With all the free or low-cost options available today, a modest $20 or $30 can get you in the game.
 More importantly it gets you thinking about investing.

 In fact, the hardest part of starting to invest is beginning to think of yourself as an investor – whether as a real owner of publicly traded companies or even a holder of various cryptocurrencies.

 You’ll want to take an owner’s long-term mentality toward your holdings, analyze what’s happening in the market periodically and make moves that look like they have a good chance of paying off, for example.
 Learning these lessons early – when they’re not costly – is valuable.